Dequino/Spiking-Compressed-Continual-Learning/README.md

 ## Getting started

 *The versions listed in this section have been tested on a Ubuntu 22.04 machine.
 Different versions may also work, but have not been tested.
 Certain scripts assume a linux-based filesystem is being used, if working on a windows machine please edit the scripts accordingly.
-The experiments were run on NVIDIA RTX A5000 and *
+The experiments were run on NVIDIA RTX A5000 and GeForce GTX 1080 Ti*

 Installing a [Conda](https://docs.conda.io/en/latest/) environment with **python=3.11.5** to meet the requirements is strongly suggested.